The M1 Productivity Package consists of three projects including:

 The M1 Productivity Package will reduce travel times, improve road freight efficiency and provide for the expected growth of tourism, commuter and freight traffic between Sydney and Newcastle.

-Kariong to Somersby (and Kariong interchange) - currently in planning, with construction expected to commence in 2017 and be completed by 2019.
+Kariong to Somersby (and Kariong interchange) - construction commenced in 2018.
+Opened to traffic May 2020, minor works expected to be completed late 2020.

 Weakleys Drive Intersection upgrade, Beresfield - construction commenced in 2018.
 Construction was completed in March 2019.